oatkiller/harmony-collections/README.md

 # WeakMap

-WeakMaps allow you to match any key to a value.
-The keys can be objects themselves.
-Keys are unique and setting the same key multiple times will overwrite the value.
-There is no way to know all the items in a WeakMap by introspecting it.
-There's no way to iterate through it's values or know how many there are.
-Because WeakMap exposes no method of listing keys or values the only way to extract a value from it is by having a direct reference to the object used as the key.
+WeakMaps require the use of objects as keys; primitives are not valid keys.
+Keys are per WeakMap are unique and setting the same key will overwrite the old value.
+WeakMaps provide for no method of iteration or listing the keys or values contained inside.
+Because WeakMaps expose no method of listing keys or values, and keys are required to be full-fledged objects with unique identities, the only way to extract a value from it is by having a direct reference to the object used as the key.

 * __set__ `weakmap.set(key, value)`.
 Key is any value including objects.
 Only non-primitives can be used as keys.
 * __get__ `weakmap.get(key)`.
 Returns the value that key corresponds to the key or undefined.
 * __has__ `weakmap.has(key)`.
 Returns boolean.
 * __delete__ `weakmap.delete(key)`.
 Removes value from the WeakMap if found.
 Returns true.

-WeakMaps allow for some interestnig use cases like anonymous message passing, and secret passing analogous to public key encryption.
-Messages can be passed to objects using the target itself as the key to extract the hidden message, with no reference to the originator being left.
+WeakMaps allow for some interesting use cases like anonymous communication channels where neither side can identify the other, and no one else can eavesdrop.
+By using using a target object as its own key to retrieve a hidden seceret value no information about the origin can be obtained.

+__All__ objects are valid keys, including WeakMaps themselves.

 # Map